Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Rate-Optimal Estimation of Fully Shared Singular Subspace via Stack-SVD

-The first part of Theorem \ref{upperlowerbound} concerns the risk upper bounds (\ref{up1.share}) and (\ref{up2.share}) for the Stack-SVD estimator $\hat U$ over the parameter space $\mathscr{F}_{r,\gamma}$, whereas the second part establishes the minimax risk lower bounds (\ref{low1.share}) and (\ref{low2.share}) for estimating of $U$ over $\mathscr{F}_{r,\gamma}$ by any estimators.
-The minimax lower bounds delineates the fundamental limit on the estimation accuracy achieved by any estimator.
-Comparing these lower and upper bounds, we conclude that the Stack-SVD estimator achieves the optimal rate of convergence whenever the dimensions $p_1$ and $p_2$ are comparable ($p_1\asymp p_2$), or the signal strength is sufficiently large ($\gamma\gtrsim \tau^2(p_1+p_2)$), thereby justifying its efficacy in estimating the shared singular subspaces in many applications.
+The first part of Theorem \ref{upperlowerbound} concerns the risk upper bounds (\ref{up1.share}) and (\ref{up2.share}) for the Stack-SVD estimator $\hat U$ over the parameter space $\mathscr{F}_{r,\gamma}$, whereas the second part establishes the minimax risk lower bounds (\ref{low1.share}) and (\ref{low2.share}) for estimating of $U$ over $\mathscr{F}_{r,\gamma}$ by any estimator.
+The minimax lower bounds delineate the fundamental limit on the estimation accuracy achieved by any estimator.
+Comparing these lower and upper bounds, we conclude that the Stack-SVD estimator achieves the optimal rate of convergence whenever the dimensions $p_1$ and $p_2$ are comparable ($p_1\asymp p_2$), or the signal strength is sufficiently large ($\gamma^2\gtrsim p_1+p_2$), thereby justifying its efficacy in estimating the shared singular subspaces in many applications.
 Note that Theorem \ref{upperlowerbound} does not require the rank $r$ to be finite.
 Our proof of Theorem \ref{upperlowerbound} relies on a novel lower-bound argument for estimating singular subspaces from stacked matrices, which directly links the fundamental limits to the properties of the individual component matrices.
 Unlike prior lower-bound arguments, such as those in \cite{caizhang2018,cai2021subspace}, our approach addresses a more intricate parameter space, highlighting the contributions and roles of the individual submatrices.
-The detailed discussion can be found in the Section S1.4 of the Supplement.
+See Section \ref{discussionminimax} for more discussion.